mozilla-it/discourse-infra/README.md

 ## Metrics
 This project is gathering 3 different kind of metrics: External loadbalancer metrics (these metrics reflect users experience: 500s, latency and amount of traffic), Internal Kubernetes metrics (like number of replicas running or scaling events) and Docker/CAdvisor metrics (these metrics show resources used by the application like CPU and memory).
+There are several components needed for exposing and later consuming and sending this metrics.
+Most of them are done in the Kubernetes cluster level, for example with metrics-server.

+All these metrics are displayed in a single Grafana dashboard [here](https://biff-5adb6e55.influxcloud.net/d/-wHLuuFZz/discourse?orgId=1).
+There you can filter by environment and, with a glance, see how the application is performing and compare it with the historical data

 ## Logs
+The Discourse application logs its messages to files in the local container.
+Those logs are picked up by a sidecar container running a Syslog forwader which sends them to Papertrail where they are centrally collected.
+Use Papertrail to search for logs, evertyhing is send there.

+Also the production.log file (which contains the most important information) is tailed -f by a sidecar container.
+This makes possible to follow the logs of a specific pod using the kubectl logs feature.

 ## Alerts
+There are 3 different sources from where an alert can be fired: New Relic Synthetics (firing alerts for site unavailability), Papertrail (firing alerts based on log information) and Kapacitor (firing alerts based on application behavior).
+All 3 applications will send the alerts to #discourse-alerts, and New Relic will send unavailability alerts to #it-sre-bot.
+There are other destinations, like emails to discoruse-admins@mozilla.comm or paging Alberto, but this is not publicily available.